Priyabrata-M-D/Phone_Pe_Data_Visualization_with_Plotly_SQL/README.md

 5. Explore the data insights and visualizations for the selected option.

 ## Code
+1. Remember to change path (replace 'path' with your own specified path and check 'sql user' and 'password' before running 'finalapp.py'
+2. 'dataframes.py' contains the code for clone phonepepulse data repo to your local machine.
+3. 'sqlconn.py' contains the code for connect to your sql database and upload dataframes to it.

-The `finalapp.py` file contains the code for the Streamlit app, including the dropdown menu and the Plotly figures for each option.
+4. `finalapp.py` file contains the code for the Streamlit app, including the dropdown menu and the Plotly figures for each option.

 ## Data